 Feather Hg results are reported in parts per million (ppm), fresh weight (fw).
-The mercury level in the feathers of the Kezar Lake, Great Brook male was 18.716 (ppm, fw) in 2020.
-This is slightly lower than his feather mercury level of 19.110 in 2017.
-This falls within the moderate risk range for adverse effects (Table 7).
+The mercury level in the feathers of the three adults sampled varied from 7.672 - 17.753.
+These levels fall within the low to moderate risk range for adverse effects (Table 7).